 Login to complete a submission.

-Any judge who has a potential conflict of interest, including, but not restricted to, working for an agency that submitted that campaign and/or being involved with any aspect of the project, will not be allowed to judge that entry.
+Any juror who has a potential conflict of interest, including, but not restricted to, working for an agency that submitted that campaign and/or being involved with any aspect of the project, will not be allowed to judge that entry.
 Jurors may move entries between categories if deemed to be unsuitable for the category entered, but appropriate for another.
 Category changes will be made solely at the discretion of the judges and their decisions will be final.